OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 - coupleoflooks - header image
 - Pixel Sagas - font based on Skyrim mage script
 - Stripes - some troubleshooting
+- C3PA - a large number of improvements to the code to use new MWSE functions and patterns.
+Thank you for your work!